owainhunt/UAGithubEngine/README.md

 ## How do I use it?

+* UAGithubEngine is available from [CocoaPods](http://cocoapods.org).
+Just add the following to your Podfile:

+	`dependency 'UAGithubEngine'`

+	Then run `pod install`.

-* Copy across all the files in the 'Engine' group from the UAGithubEngine project into your app's project.
+* Alternatively, copy across all the files in the 'Engine' group from the UAGithubEngine project into your app's project.

 * `#import "UAGithubEngine.h"` where you want to use the engine.